mrnakumar/mrnakumar/src/contents/some_books.md

 ---
-title: "Books read by me so far"
+title: "List of interesting books"
 date: "2020-04-14"
 ---

-I am going to list the books that I have read so far.
-This will include all books both technical and non-technical which I found interesting or may be not interesting.
-Books slipped from my memory won't be here ;).
+Listed below are some of the books that I found interesting.

 ### Technical
 1. Cracking the coding Interview, authors: Gayle LaakMann McDowell